bzhu9/CSSeminar/README.md

 # CSSeminar
-Go here for fun: https://django-bananagrams.herokuapp.com/chat
+A real time web chat application using django channels and hosted by heroku Go here for fun: https://django-channels-pt-chat.herokuapp.com/chat/